AppImage/AppImageKit/README.md

 https://en.wikipedia.org/wiki/AppImage

-__AppImageKit__  is a concrete implementation of the AppImage format, especially the tiny runtime that becomes part of each AppImage.

 Providing an [AppImage](http://appimage.org/) for distributing application has, among others, these advantages:
 - Applications packaged as an AppImage can run on many distributions (including Ubuntu, Fedora, openSUSE, CentOS, elementaryOS, Linux Mint, and others)
 - One app = one file = super simple for users: just download one AppImage file, [make it executable](http://discourse.appimage.org/t/how-to-make-an-appimage-executable/80), and run